Stable Big Bang formation for Einstein's equations: The complete sub-critical regime

-{\bf Gowdy symmetry.} In \cite{Rin3}, Ringstr\"{o}m proved a similar result for $\mathbb{T}^3$-symmetric Gowdy solutions without the polarization assumption.
-The general Gowdy case turned out to be significantly more difficult to handle in view of a possible phenomenon that was shown to be absent in the polarized case: ``spikes.''
+{\bf $\bullet$ Gowdy-symmetry.} In \cite{Rin3}, Ringstr\"{o}m proved a similar result for Gowdy-solutions with spatial topology $\mathbb{T}^3$, without the polarization assumption.
+See also the related works \cite{CL,Rinnew,Rin1} and the survey article \cite{Rin2}.
+The general Gowdy-case turned out to be significantly more difficult to handle in view of a possible phenomenon that was shown to be absent in the polarized case: ``spikes.''
 Roughly, spikes are regions where spatial derivatives can become large, i.e., regions where solutions do not exhibit AVTD behavior.
 For an open and dense set of data in the topology of $C^{\infty}$, Ringstr\"{o}m proved that a curvature singularity forms and that the solution exhibits Kasner-like behavior, except for possibly at a finite number of spikes.